-^a This table only includes occupied burrows within the BSA due to their potential to be permanently impacted by proposed project activities.
+Table 5.
+Summary of Potential Permanent Impact to Occupied Burrows a This table only includes occupied burrows within the BSA based on their potential to be permanently impacted by proposed project activities.
 Occupied burrows within the buffer are not included in this table.